 Sleeping vs relaxing

 When you were a small child and had a problem sleeping, did your mum or dad ever suggest “just lying there with your eyes closed” would be a good option?
 Is there any scientific backing to this or is it just a popular tactic, favoured by parents and babysitters alike, for keeping a child in bed?
 Many studies refer to this as “quiet wakefulness”, and research has found that whilst a person is in any way awake, the neurons in their brain will stay constantly active, whereas when asleep, these neurons either activate only some at a time or switch off completely.
 Therefore resting, although a great way of relaxing your muscles and organs, as well as clearing your mind, will not benefit you cognitively as a deep sleep will.
-Of course there is the danger too that resting becomes counter-productive, by switching on a mobile device or the TV.
+Of course, there is the danger too that resting becomes counter-productive, by switching on a mobile device or the TV.
 So remember, if you wake in the night and can’t get back to sleep, quiet wakefulness will help, but leave your phone alone.

 Keep your sleep quality afloat

 There are some more extreme measures for helping people combat sleep deprivation.
 Floatation tanks are human-sized pods, usually filled with body temperature water.
 When lying inside, you are therefore disconnected from all sense of gravity, temperature, touch, sight and sound, which make up 90% of your normal neuro-muscular activity.
-This means you can fully relax into sleep, avoiding all distraction, and one hour in a flotation tank is said to equate to eight hours of regular sleep in terms of the mental and physical benefits.
-Many athletes also go to Austin Regenerative Medicine Clinic to accelerate recovery from injuries or as part of their training regimes.
+This means you can fully relax into sleep, avoiding all distractions, and one hour in a flotation tank is said to equate to eight hours of regular sleep in terms of the mental and physical benefits.